-Not long ago my hometown was absolutely devastated by flooding of historical levels.
-Several UAV operators were credited for their service to public safety by volunteering their drones’ first person visual (FPV) systems (transmitting a live video feed back to a receiver) to allow law enforcement officials and structural engineers to survey roads and bridges they could not otherwise quickly and easily reach to assess damage.
-Consequently, at least one of these pilots now regularly sells video footage to the local news outlet and contracts with a utilities company.
+Not long ago my hometown was absolutely devastated by a flooding of historical levels.
+Several UAV operators were credited for their service to public safety by volunteering their drones’ first-person visual (FPV) systems (transmitting a live video feedback to a receiver) to allow law enforcement officials and structural engineers to survey roads and bridges they could not otherwise quickly and easily reach to assess the damage.
+Consequently, at least one of these pilots now regularly sells video footage to the local news outlet and contracts with a utility company.

 Construction companies and architects handling large building projects are deploying drone operators to capture video in a way that allows them to measure and report progress.
 Insurance companies are employing drones to inspect and quantify things like hail damage claims to roofs rather than put adjustors at risk of falling as well.